SriomDash/Resume-Enhancer/README.md

-****🔍 Resume Processing & Enhancement Script**
-**

-This script automates the process of enhancing resumes using the following steps:

-PDF to Image Conversion – Converts resume PDFs into images.

-Preprocessing – Cleans and prepares the image (e.g., denoising, thresholding).

-OCR (Optical Character Recognition) – Extracts text from the image.

-Keyword Extraction – Identifies important keywords from the resume.

-Keyword Matching – Compares resume keywords with job-related keywords.

-Link Checker – Verifies if any URLs (e.g., portfolio, LinkedIn) in the resume are valid and working.

-Gemini API Integration – Sends all extracted information to the Gemini API for further analysis, suggestions, and improvements.
+This code is designed to automate and enhance the resume analysis process using a series of intelligent steps.
+It begins by converting a PDF resume into an image format to facilitate further processing.
+The image is then preprocessed using techniques like denoising and thresholding to improve clarity and ensure accurate text extraction.
+Optical Character Recognition (OCR) is applied next to extract the textual content from the image.
+Once the text is available, the script identifies and extracts important keywords from the resume, which are then compared against a predefined list of job-relevant keywords to evaluate how well the resume matches specific roles.
+Additionally, the code scans for any hyperlinks (such as LinkedIn, GitHub, or portfolio links) included in the resume and checks whether these links are valid and accessible.
+All the extracted data—text content, keywords, and link statuses—are compiled and sent to the Gemini API.
+The API processes this input to provide detailed insights, suggestions, and improvements for enhancing the overall quality and relevance of the resume.